JamalShahGabar2/JamalShahGabar2/README.md

 ### 🚀 What I’m Working On

-- **GD_Khan Academic Portfolio Website** – A professional animated site built with HTML, CSS, and scroll-based JavaScript effects.
+- **Portfolio Website** – A professional animated site built with HTML, CSS, and scroll-based JavaScript effects.
-- **Sports Online CDN System** – A PHP-based system for managing and displaying sports content with image handling.
+- **Sports Online System** – A PHP-based system for managing and displaying sports content with image handling.
-- **BD25 Academic Evaluation Tool** – A Java desktop application with database connectivity, role-based access, and media tracking.
+- **Academic Evaluation Tool** – A Java desktop application with database connectivity, role-based access, and media tracking.

 ---